hzwer/Practical-RIFE/README.md

 # Pratical-RIFE
 This project is based on [RIFE](https://github.com/hzwer/arXiv2020-RIFE) and aims to make RIFE more practical for users by adding various features and design new models.
-We hope this part of work and our academic research are independent of each other to reduce development difficulty.
-This project is developed for engineers and developers.
-For users, we recommend the following applications:
+Because improving the PSNR index is not compatible with subjective effects, we hope this part of work and our academic research are independent of each other.
+To reduce development difficulty, this project is for engineers and developers.
+For users, we recommend the following softwares:
 [Squirrel-RIFE(中文软件)](https://github.com/YiWeiHuang-stack/Squirrel-Video-Frame-Interpolation) | [Waifu2x-Extension-GUI](https://github.com/AaronFeng753/Waifu2x-Extension-GUI) | [Flowframes](https://nmkd.itch.io/flowframes) | [RIFE-ncnn-vulkan](https://github.com/nihui/rife-ncnn-vulkan) | [RIFE-App(Paid)](https://grisk.itch.io/rife-app) | [Autodesk Flame](https://vimeo.com/505942142) | [SVP](https://www.svp-team.com/wiki/RIFE_AI_interpolation) |

 For business cooperation, please [contact my email](mailto:huangzhewei@megvii.com).